Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/redirecting-a-web-page.md

 - `200`: Means the page loaded, no issues found
 - `404`: The page could not be found
 - `2XX`: There is a wide range of `200` codes which all mean success
-- `3XX`: For redirects however we are interested in the several `300` codes:
+- `3XX`: For redirects, however we are interested in the several `300` codes:
 - `301`: Moved Permanently, the page is moved to another page
 - `302`: Moved Temporary, The page is moved only temporary

 ## HTML Redirects

-This is by far the easiest and one of the most relaxed options.
-I do use this to automatic redirect after x seconds very often.
+This is by far the easiest and one of the most flexible options.
+I do use this to redirect after x seconds very often automatically.

-We place a meta tag in the head of our document like this:
+We place a meta tag at the head of our document like this:

 ```html
 <meta http-equiv="refresh" content="15; URL='http://ebsite.com/homepage'" />